Hengameh/basicCalculator/README.md

-# basicCalculator
+# Basic Calculator Project:
-Basic Calculator Project: HTML, CSS &amp; JS
+Its a basic Calculator project with HTML, CSS &amp; JS